Read time 9 minutes

 How to restore a deleted mailbox in Exchange to an existing mailbox?

 Run the New-MailboxRestoreRequest cmdlet in EMS to restore a deleted mailbox in Exchange.
-When you restore it, the contents of the mailbox are copied to the existing mailbox, also known as target mailbox.
+When you restore mailbox, the contents are copied to the existing mailbox, also known as target mailbox.

 $dbs = Get-MailboxDatabase